SteelCompendium/data-rules-md-dse/Chapters/Combat.md

 During combat, creatures can employ multiple mechanics that allow them to move around the battlefield.
 The most common of those mechanics is the Advance or Disengage move action (detailed under [Move Actions](#page-286-3) below), but abilities granted by your class, equipment, ancestry, title, or other options might allow you other ways to move.

 Your hero starts with a speed granted by their ancestry—usually 5.
-This represents the maximum number of squares you can move when you take the move action or when another effect allows you to move.
+This represents the maximum number of squares you can move when you take the Advance move action or when another effect allows you to move.
 Your speed can be increased by your kit and other game options.

 All squares adjacent to your character cost 1 movement to move into.
 No, there's no Pythagorean theorem on the grid.
 It's a game, don't overthink it.